 7.4 GCW Outreach Plan

 7.4.1 There was consensus that cryosphere research, observations, service are of great interest to multiple communities and there are many organizations active in these areas.
-For GCW to become a key player it must define very clearly what brings to the table, the gaps it addresses and the benefit for engagement.
+For GCW to become a key player it must define very clearly what it brings to the table, the gaps it addresses and the benefit for engagement.
 The planned communication strategy is critical to achieve this.
 GCW must make itself known either directly or through partners, especially where there is still doubt about its usefulness; as noted “where the competitors go, GCW needs to go”.

 The Data Portal is the best “candy” that GCW brings to the community, especially for the research community.
-A recommended practical goal is to develop by Mid 2018 demonstrations on how to use WIS to access data; for example, select several CryoNet stations which to be added to WIS and show how the metadata is made available via GCW Data Portal. [action]
+A recommended practical goal is to develop, by mid-2018, demonstrations on how to use WIS to access data; for example, select several CryoNet stations which to be added to WIS and show how the metadata is made available via GCW Data Portal. [action]

 7.4.2 The partners requested to receive one slide that would define GCW and the opportunities that it brings to the table; it needs to be informative and appealing.
-The Secretariat was asked to coordinate the preparation, in conjunction with the Communication office of WMO [action].
+The Secretariat was asked to coordinate the preparation, in conjunction with the Communication office of WMO. [action]

 7.4.3 SCAR and CliC invited GCW to make a short presentation (5 min) on its benefits to cryosphere science at the Arctic Science Summit, in Prague, April 2017. [action]